Order of the President of China: History

-"Order" is one of the oldest types of Chinese administrative documents and the only type of official document in China that has been used since the pre-Qin period.
-On September 27, 1949, on the eve of the proclamation of the People's Republic of China, the first plenary session of the Chinese People's Political Consultative Conference passed the "Organic Law of the Central People's Government".
-On September 30, the Central People's Government Committee was elected, and the Chairman and Vice Chairman of the Central People's Government were elected.
-On October 1, the Central People's Government Committee held its first meeting in the Qinzheng Hall of Zhongnanhai and announced that the Central People's Government had officially assumed its new office.
+"Order" is one of the oldest types of Chinese administrative documents and the only type of official document in China that has been used since the pre-Qin dynasty period.
+On 27 September 1949, on the eve of the proclamation of the People's Republic of China, the first plenary session of the Chinese People's Political Consultative Conference passed the Organic Law of the Central People's Government.
+On 30 September, the Central People's Government Council, along with its Chairman and Vice Chairpersons, was elected.
+On 1 October, the Central People's Government Council held its first meeting in the Qinzheng Hall of Zhongnanhai and announced that the Central People's Government had officially assumed its new office.
 The Chairman, Vice Chairman and members of the Central People's Government took office.
 After that, Mao Zedong signed a number of "Orders of the Chairman of the Central People's Government" or "Orders of the Central People's Government" in the name of the Chairman of the Central People's Government.
-For example, on April 30, 1950, Chairman Mao signed the Order of the Chairman of the Central People's Government to promulgate the "Marriage Law of the People's Republic of China".
-On September 20, 1950, the Central People's Government issued the "Order of the Central People's Government on the Promulgation of the National Emblem of the People's Republic of China", which determined the design, explanation and use of the national emblem of the People's Republic of China.
-Mao Zedong, in the name of the Chairman of the Central People's Government, promulgated the order (written in traditional Chinese characters at the time):
+For example, on 30 April 1950, Chairman Mao signed the Order of the Chairman of the Central People's Government to promulgate the Marriage Law of the People's Republic of China.
+On 20 September 1950, the Central People's Government issued the "Order of the Central People's Government on the Promulgation of the National Emblem of the People's Republic of China", which determined the design, explanation and use of the national emblem.
+Mao Zedong, in the name of the Chairman of the Central People's Government, promulgated the order:

 The design of the national emblem of the People's Republic of China proposed at the Second Session of the First National Committee of the Chinese People's Political Consultative Conference and the explanation of the design have been adopted at the Eighth Session of the Central People's Government Committee.
 They are hereby promulgated.